jimbol/hands-on-fullstack-react/4-full-stack-lambdas/back-end/README.md

 # Back-end with no database
-This folder implements our Blog api without any database.
-Instead data is stored in memory.
+This folder implements our Blog api with a mongo database stored on EC2

 ## Installation
 ### `yarn install`